 The official NHL app includes scoreboards and team statistics.
 In addition to video clips there are sortable statistics and league and division standings.
 This app includes plenty of data to use in your next graphing lesson.

 You can ask students to write their own math problems using data they find within the app or assign each student a different team or player to create a graph of different stats.
 This app asks you to subscribe for extra features but after you decline this option you can access all of the data you’ll need for math projects.

-The official app for the Olympics in Rio this summer, Rio 2016 is a terrific mobile app for teachers looking for data to use in their classroom.
+This is thee official app for the Olympics in Rio this summer.
+Rio 2016 is a terrific mobile app for teachers looking for data to use in their classroom.
 You might ask students to locate world records or compare scores of different athletes.

 Have you used an app like this in your classroom?
 Share in the comments below!

 Want more FREE tips?
 Grab an eBook too!

 Sign up for my weekly newsletter and periodic special messages... and you'll get INSTANT access to my eBooks, freebies and more!

 I can't wait to share my favorite EdTech tips, tools and lesson ideas with you!